tls-inspector/rootca/README.md

 This repository contains three components: A container image to build the certificate bundle, a github workflow to check for and perform updates, the actual certificate bundles itself, and a metadata file.

+The metadata file contains the modified date of the bundle, a SHA256 sum of the bundle file, and the number of certificates included.
+The `key` property is internal to the container and should be ignored by consumers of the bundles.

 ### Container

 A OCI container image is included in this repository that executes a golang application to build and update the